Dee68/pp5/README.md

 ##### W3 Schools
   - Used for reference throughout for simple css examples.

-##### Canva
-  - Used to create the logo used for the facebook business page and favicon

 ##### Favicon.ico
   - Used to create the favicon from the logo